numaproj/numaflow/docs/core-concepts/message-headers.md

 # Message Headers

-Message Headers are metadata key-value pairs attached to each message (also called a *datum*) as it flows through the Numaflow pipeline.
-They provide contextual information about the message — such as event timestamps, routing keys, or custom tags — without modifying the message’s main content.
+Message Headers are metadata key-value pairs attached to each message (also called a datum) as it flows through the Numaflow pipeline.

-Headers allow components like User-Defined Functions (UDFs), sources, and sinks to make informed processing decisions, perform filtering, enable conditional routing, or log events with context.
+They provide contextual information about the message—such as event timestamps, routing keys, or custom tags—without modifying the message's main content.
+Message headers are immutable and cannot be manipulated through the SDKs.

 ---

 ## Use Cases
 1. **Propagating Source Metadata**
    Carry metadata from external systems (like Kafka or HTTP) into the pipeline by copying their headers into message headers.

 2. **Tracing and Debugging**
-   Attach unique IDs or trace information to each message, making it easier to follow a message’s journey through the pipeline for troubleshooting.
+   Attach unique IDs or trace information to each message, making it easier to follow a message's journey through the pipeline for troubleshooting.

 3. **Conditional Routing and Processing**
    Use header values (such as priority, type, or custom flags) to decide how messages are routed or processed at different steps.